greenhost/stapled/docs/source/modules.rst

     for the scheduled moment and add the task to a queue to be handled by one of the other modules.
 :Finder:
+    Finds certificates in the specified directories.
+When new file are found, or existing files are changed it schedules a parsing for these certificates.
+:Parser:
-    Finds certificates and parses them.
-If certificates are correct, it schedules a renewal for these certificates
+    Parses certificates and parses them.
+If certificates are correct, it schedules a renewal for these certificates.
 :Renewer:
     The renewer takes input from the scheduler.
 It contacts the CA to renew an OCSP staple.
 After renewing the staple it schedules a new